Becoming a Marriage Commissioner

 The Vital Statistics Agency began the private marriage commissioner program in British Columbia in 1982 to give couples an alternative to courthouse civil services.
 Today, marriage commissioners perform more than half of the approximately 22,000 marriages that take place in B.C. each year.

-The Vital Statistics Agency appoints marriage commissioners for an initial 5-year term with one 5-year renewal.
 Because of the amount of training involved, the Agency does not provide temporary appointments.

 Role of a Marriage Commissioner

 - advises the couple of the legal requirements of marriage ceremonies